phpsu/phpsu/docs/Configuration/Database.md

 Then we might need this Database for our local development, to find a bug better, or to view the design in its entirety.

-For this we have included the Option to sync specific Databases:
+For this we have included the option to do exactly that:

 ````php
 <?php